v0-alpha/src-mq/README.md

 } from 'src-mq'

 /*
-breakpoints are the default set:
+Breakpoints are the default set:

 	- xxSmall (320 pixels)
 	- xSmall (375 pixels)
 	- small (480 pixels)